abrowne93/reward/README.md

 testScenarios.xlsx
 This file contains a Matrix of all the Test Scenarios that I would use on this application.
-Note: I've covered all the ones for the Admin Employee UI, Employee Submit Feedback and Admin Assign Performance Reviews.
+Note: I've covered all the ones for the Admin Employee UI and Admin Assign Performance Reviews.